 Select appropriate concepts, methods and techniques to apply to unfamiliar and non-routine problems.

 Maths teaching for mastery rejects the idea that a large proportion of people ‘just can’t do maths’.

-All pupils are encouraged by the belief that by working hard at maths they can succeed.
+All students are encouraged by the belief that by working hard at maths they can succeed.

-If a pupil fails to grasp a concept or procedure, this is identified quickly and early intervention ensures the pupil is ready to move forward with the whole class in the next lesson.
+If a student fails to grasp a concept or procedure, this is identified quickly and early intervention ensures the pupil is ready to move forward with the whole class in the next lesson.

 Lesson design identifies the new mathematics that is to be taught, the key points, the difficult points and a carefully sequenced journey through the learning.
 In a typical lesson pupils sit facing the teacher and the teacher leads back and forth interaction, including questioning, short tasks, explanation, demonstration, and discussion.

 Procedural fluency and conceptual understanding are developed in tandem because each supports the development of the other.